JSX

 Adding CSS Class

-• JSX is rendered as JavaScript, and the class keyword is a reserved word in JavaScript, you are not allowed to use it in JSX.
+keyword is a reserved word in JavaScript, you are not allowed to use it in JSX.

-• Use attribute className instead.
+- Use attribute

 const myElement = <h1 className="myclass">Hello World</h1>;